theClarkSell/HTML5-Compiler/5-JavaScript/Labs/XHR/end/readme.md

 **Events**

 Our response is a picture blob.
-What we want to do is create a new img element and url for our new blob everytime we get a response.
-To do this we use the createObjectURL passing our blob which will return and URL of which we can set the *src* of our img to.
+What we want to do is create a new IMG element and url for our new blob every time we get a response.
+To do this we use the createObjectURL passing our blob which will return and URL of which we can set the `src` of our IMG to.

 		function onloaded(e){
 			if (this.status == 200) {